NageshSannakkollu/job_listing_platform_frontend/README.md

 AddJobPage:Only admin can create a jobs

-Header:Nav Header with liks
+Header:Nav Header with links

 JobDetailsPage:Once the user or admin click on the specific job to view the details in new page;

-JobInfoCard : Job lists
+JobInfoCard : Each Job information.

 LandingPage : This is the HomePage or MainPage of the project

 SelectedSkills:Skills list

-UpdateJob: Only admin can access this page to edit the details of update job information.
+UpdateJob: Only admin can access this page to edit(update or modiry) the details of job information.

-App.Js:All Projects Routes and Routing are specified.
+App.Js:All Projects Routes and Routing are Created.

-For Styling purpose individual css files was created with .css extension.
+For Styling individual css files was created with .css extension.